markusressel/gopass-chrome-importer/README.md

 ## Secret file content

-The first line of a secret is always supposed to be a password with additional info added below seperated by a `---` divider.
+The first line of a secret is always supposed to be a password with additional info added below separated by a `---` divider.
 When a username is available it will be added to the additional info section which can then be used by the chrome and firefox plugin: